EFTEC/BladeOneHtml/README.md

 This library works in two ways:

-* It compiles a script (our view that use our tags), in a native php code.
+* It compiles a script (our view that use our tags), in a native PHP code.
 * And the next read, if the script exists, then it uses it (instead of re-compiling).
 And since the script is native code, then it is exactly like to work in vanilla-php but it is way easy to write and to maintenance.